 Foreign Currency Transactions.
-The Fund's transactions in foreign currencies, foreign currency-denominated debt obligations and certain foreign currency options, futures contracts and forward contracts (and similar instruments) may give rise to ordinary income or loss to the extent such income or loss results from fluctuations in the value of the foreign currency concerned.
-Any such net gains could require a larger dividend toward the end of the calendar year.
+The Fund's transactions in foreign currencies, foreign currencydenominated debt obligations and certain foreign currency options, futures contracts and forward contracts (and similar instruments) may give rise to ordinary income or loss to the extent such income or loss results from fluctuations in the value of the foreign currency concerned.
+Any such income could require a larger distribution from the Fund.
 Any such net losses will generally reduce and potentially require the recharacterization of prior ordinary income distributions.
 Such ordinary income treatment may accelerate Fund distributions to shareholders and increase the distributions taxed to shareholders as ordinary income.
 Any net ordinary losses so created cannot be carried forward by the Fund to offset income or gains earned in subsequent taxable years.

 Foreign Taxation.
 Income received by the Fund from sources within foreign countries may be subject to withholding and other taxes imposed by such countries.
-Tax conventions between certain countries and the U.S. may reduce or eliminate such taxes.
+Tax conventions between certain countries and the United States may reduce or eliminate such taxes.
 The Fund does not expect to be eligible to pass through to shareholders a credit or deduction for such taxes.